griffithlab/rnabio.org/_posts/0003-06-02-Batch-Correction.md

 replicates = c(1, 2, 3, 4, 1, 2, 3, 4, 1, 2, 3, 4, 1, 2, 3, 4)

 #Create a counts per million (CPM) version of the uncorrected data to use just for the PCA analysis
+#we do this because we don't want the variable amount of data generated for each sample to influence the PCs
 #extract the count matrix, calculate CPM, rebuild the full dataframe with Gene and Chr columns
 count_matrix = uncorrected_data[, sample_names]
 lib_sizes = colSums(count_matrix)